Photo by Hotel Felicidad and Villa Angela

 Photo by Hotel Luna Vigan

 The 4-star Hotel Luna is the first museum hotel in the Philippines.
 It is home to precious art pieces, both contemporary and vintage, made by local artists.
 One of the focal points of the property is its elegant courtyard.
 It combines an opera balcony with a huge 3D mural, a staircase made of stone, and a glass elevator.

-Hotel Luna also has a rare amenity that is barely found in most hotels in the heart of Vigan—a pool.
-Its outdoor swimming pool is also in its wonderful courtyard.
+Hotel Luna is also one of the few hotels in Vigan with a pool.
+Hotel Luna's outdoor swimming pool located in its courtyard.
 Its restaurant serves Spanish-Filipino cuisine with an option for al fresco dining.
 The building also comes with a rooftop terrace that offers sweeping views of the city.

 Escape to Vigan in Ilocos Sur